Emmotes/ic_spoilers/docs/thellora.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Ultimate Attack: The Light of Mount Tura**
-> Thellora charges through the enemies dealing 1 massive hit to enemies in a wide path, and then increases the damage of all champions by 400% for 15 seconds.
+> Thellora charges through the enemies, dealing 1 massive hit to them in a wide path.
+She then increases the damage of all champions by 400% for 15 seconds.
-> Cooldown: 10s (Cap 2.5s)
+> Cooldown: 350s (Cap 87.5s)

-<span style="font-size:1.2em;">ⓘ</span> *Note: Very short ultimate cooldowns are almost always for testing purposes and are likely to be increased later.*
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
-    "description": "Thellora charges through the enemies, and then increases the damage of all champions for a short while.", "long_description": "Thellora charges through the enemies dealing 1 massive hit to enemies in a wide path, and then increases the damage of all champions by 400% for 15 seconds.", "damage_modifier": 1,
+    "description": "Thellora charges through the enemies, and then increases the damage of all champions for a short while.", "long_description": "Thellora charges through the enemies, dealing 1 massive hit to them in a wide path.
+She then increases the damage of all champions by 400% for 15 seconds.", "damage_modifier": 0.03,
     "damage_types": ["melee"],
     "graphic_id": 20868,
     "target": "all",